 Greater fat loss may be achieved through this combination than through following intermittent fasting or keto alone.
-In addition, intermittent fasting is known for boosting your metabolism through heat production, forcing your body to use the fats that have been stored for a significantly long time.
-You will also preserve muscle mass during weight loss while intermittent fasting.
 Intermittent fasting can reduce your hunger while increasing your satiety, which is complementary to the keto diet, as high-fat foods are also high in satiety.

 When combining the two you will have a good chance of eating less and thoroughly enjoying your food.
 You’ll avoid overeating and the feelings of disappointment and frustration accompanying it.
 This will, in turn, make you more likely to maintain your diet (3).

 While keto and intermittent fasting have this complementary relationship, you must ease into doing them simultaneously.
 There can be negative side effects that are challenging to handle for some, including fatigue and irritability.
-In addition, some medical conditions should not be combined with intermittent fasting, including pregnancy.
+In addition, some medical conditions should not be combined with intermittent fasting or keto, including pregnancy

 If it’s too much to do both together, try them one at a time until you’re comfortable, then slowly combine them.
 Remember, if you find it too challenging or overwhelming, it can lead to negative consequences, such as overeating on non-fasting days and times.